 Study of various phenomena related to growth and development of plants such as photosynthesis, respiration, absorption and translocation of water and nutrients, transpiration, growth and reproduction, nitrogen, lipid and fat metabolisms, etc. comes under the domain of the Department of Physiology.
-The principal difference of trees from herbaceous plants is the greater distance over which water and minerals must be translocated and also in the larger percentage of non-photosynthetic tissue.
-A proper understanding of the physiological requirements of different tree forms is essential to predict, to a certain extent, as to how a particular species will grow in a particular geographical area/locality or will respond to a specific treatments.
+The broad areas of research of the Department includes:

 Ongoing Research Projects

 - Restoration and reassessment of selected IUCN listed endangered tress in the Western Ghats